Dental Sealants (Pit and Fissure Sealants)

 Your dentist, therapist or hygienist can perform fissure sealants.

-No anaesthetic is required and it is totally painless.
-It just takes being open for a couple of minutes and and the dentist being able to keep the teeth really dry whilst placing the fissure sealant
+No anesthetic is required and it is totally painless.
+It just takes being open for a couple of minutes and the dentist being able to keep the teeth really dry whilst placing the fissure sealant

-Sealants protect the occlusal surfaces, inhibiting bacterial growth and providing a smooth surface that increases the probability that the surface will stay clean.
+Sealants protect the occlusal surfaces, inhibiting bacterial growth and providing a smooth surface.
+This increases the probability that the surface will stay clean.
 The ultimate goal of fissure sealants is penetrating into the pit and fissures of the tooth and sealing them from bacteria.

 Sealants Before and After